Table of contents

 1. Why do we use percentages in maths?

-They make it easier to compare values regardless of their size, such as exam scores or discounts.
+Percentages make it easier to compare values of different sizes, such as marks, savings, or discount offers.

 2. Can percentages be more than 100%?